shardulgusain/BrainTumorDetectionUsingCNN/README.md

 # BrainTumorDetectionUsingCNN
-Creating a CNN model that will predict whether the brain contains tumor or not.
+Created a CNN model that will predict whether the brain contains tumor or not.